alpha01/reconquista-timeline/timeline.md

 # Kingdom of Castile (1065-1230)
-- 05/1487-08/1487 Castilla Málaga is captured after a three month siege
+- 1065-1072 Castilla Sancho II "El Fuerte" becomes King of Castile.
+The County of Castile is elevated as kingdom after the death of Fernando I of León
 - 1157-1158 Castilla Sancho III "El Deseado" becomes King of Castile
 - 1157 Castilla Order of Calatrava founded by St. Raymond of Fitero
 - 1158-1214 Castilla Alfonso VIII "El de Las Navas" becomes King of Castile